mapsdao/docs/readme.md

 ## contribution
 If you make changes or create articles, do so in a new branch and create a pull request when done.
 Wait for at least two approvals of peer authors before merging.

+Add youself to the authors in 'book.toml', if you are making substantial contributions.